 What You Need To Know To Use This Collection

-There is little documentation related to the 1930s excavations, but, judging from references to letters
+There is little documentation related to the 1930s excavations.
+It appears that during the 1930s, the

 site was surface collected and trenched in order to identity architectural remains.
-When the foundation
+It is unlikely that feature

 fill or plowzone was screened.
 The accession number that represents these early excavations, 279,

 During the 1977 excavations, plowzone was mechanically stripped.
 Soils were probably screened through 1/4-inch mesh

 based upon a visual examination of artifact size and Blades' notation about screening during the 1930s excavations.

 A total of 1,131 artifacts were recovered during the 1970s excavations.
 A total of 162 contexts yielded artifacts.